meech-ward/AsyncObservable/README.md

 }

 // do this ✅
-for await value in someProperty.valueStream {
+for await value in someProperty.stream {

 }
 ```